apache/trafficserver/doc/developer-guide/api/functions/TSStat.en.rst

 A group of records can be examined via :func:`TSRecordDump`.
 A set of records is specified and the iterated over.
 For each record in the set the callbac :arg:`callback` is invoked.

-The records are specified by the :c:type:`TSRecordType`.
-This this is :c:macro:`TS_RECORDTYPE_NULL` then all records are examined.
+The records are specified by the :enum:`TSRecordType`.
+If this is :enumerator:`~TSRecordType.TS_RECORDTYPE_NULL` then all records are examined.
 The callback is passed

    :arg:`type`
       The record type.